OctopusDeploy/docs/src/pages/integrations/redgate/redgate-deploy-from-database-release-worker-friendly.md

 layout: src/layouts/Default.astro
 pubDate: 2020-05-01
 title: 'Redgate - Deploy from Database Release (Worker Friendly)'
+description: >-
-description: 'Uses the deployment resources from the 'Redgate - Create Database Release' step to deploy the database changes using Redgate's [SQL Change Automation](http://www.red-gate.com/sca/productpage).
+Uses the deployment resources from the 'Redgate - Create Database Release' step to deploy the database changes using Redgate's [SQL Change Automation](http://www.red-gate.com/sca/productpage).

 Requires SQL Change Automation version 3.0.2 or later.

 *Version date: 2019-07-26*

 This step template is worker friendly, you can pass in a package reference rather than having to reference a previous step which downloaded the package.
-This step requires Octopus Deploy **2019.10.0** or higher.'
+This step requires Octopus Deploy **2019.10.0** or higher.
 navMenu: false
 # Set to true when launched
 navSitemap: false